Jaxonwht/breakout/README.md

 There are a few places that I should implement methods to interfaces or super classes rather than specific classes in the future, for example, implementing methods to Node rather than to Group for extensibility.

 My scene transitions are not good enough.
 Originally I planned to have a RootController class that transitions between different roots for the same scene, when the player wins, loses etc. However, I realized it is too difficult for this class to access the various objects from root, because they are defined only in Breakout class.
 This is a design flaw that I should have dealt with better at the start of the project.
 But then again, at that time, I had no idea how to use JavaFx and relied heavily on codes from lab_bounce.
 All these are for future reference.

+Not enough time to implement a score system or more powerups that I really like such as a real laser.

+There are two kinds of powerups for now.
+One is to add one life, and another is to slow the ball significantly.

 ### Impressions
 There is too much inter-dependency between different classes.
 I am not that familiar with software design and the time is not plenty, so for now I do not know how to improve it significantly.